RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 * If one wants new literals (for example, "string"T for Unicode strings, or "string"C for compatibility/classic strings), we also encounter a compatibility problem: "string"T would be interpreted as "string"||T in old programs, and as a Unicode literal in new programs.
 This problem also applies to object oriented versions of Rexx.

+* Another possibility would be to use a different and unused delimiter, for example, a backtick ("`").
+Then `string` would be Unicode, and "string" or 'string" would be byte-strings.

+### A possible way to minimize name pollution when using new BIFs

+Define some few heavily overloaded BIFs (for example, "CODEPOINT", or "UNICODE"), _a la_ STREAM, or ARG.
+For example, instead of defining ``ISLOWER(codepoint)``, use ``CODEPOINT(codepoint,"Query","Letter")``, and so on: instead of 12 or so IsXXX functions, like in Go, we will have only an overloading of CODEPOINT, a function that we need to have anyway, for other purposes.

+Please note that many of these calls can be detected and optimized at parse time, if so desired.

 ### The "optional" approach (a brainstorm proposal) (jmb)

 Let's see how the "optional" approach could work in a non-oo interpreter as, for example, Regina Rexx.
 Unicode would be loaded by an OPTIONS instruction.